We are committed to respecting your privacy and to protecting confidential information.

 Who we are

 Pump Court Tax Chambers is not a firm.
 Our Barristers (the “members”) comprise self- employed individuals who are entirely independent from one another.
 For the purposes of the General Data Protection Regulations (the “GDPR”) all members are considered Data Controllers in their own right and each are individually registered with the Information Commissioner’s Office (ICO).
-Their registration numbers appear on their website profiles.
+Their registration numbers can be found here.